trombik/INA219C/README.md

 ...
 ```

 Entering the number starts the selected test.
+A special symbol `*` runs all
+tests.